haosulab/ManiSkill/docs/source/user_guide/tutorials/domain_randomization.md

 # Domain Randomization

 One of the benefits of simulation is the ability to chop and change a number of aspects that would otherwise be expensive or time-consuming to do in the real world.
 This document demonstrates a number of simple tools for randomization.
-In the beta release we currently only have a tutorial on how to do camera randomization.

 ## Camera Randomization

-For cameras, which are created by adding `CameraConfig` objects to your task's `_default_sensor_configs` property, you can randomize the pose and fov across all parallel sub-scenes.
+For cameras, which are created by adding {py:class}`mani_skill.sensors.camera.CameraConfig` objects to your task's `_default_sensor_configs` property, you can randomize the pose and fov across all parallel sub-scenes.
 This can be done either during reconfiguration or episode initialization.

 ### During Reconfiguration